Nadha-Jabeen-T/Nadha-Jabeen-T/README.md

 - 👋 Hi, I’m @Nadha-Jabeen-T
-- 👀 I’m interested in Mobile application development and AI/ML.
+- 👀 I’m a Java developer.
-- 🌱 I’m currently learning flutter.
+- 🌱 I’m an AI/ML enthusiast.
+I'm also interested in Flutter and React JS projects.
 - 💞️ I’m looking to collaborate on projects related to Deep learning.
 - 📫 You can reach me on LinkedIn and Twitter.